fregocap/fregocap.github.io/_posts/2024-06-25-variational-autoencoders.md

 where $$\epsilon \sim \mathcal{N}(0,1)$$.
 This reformulation doesn't change the distribution from which $$z$$ is sampled, but it crucially alters how we compute gradients.

 The major advantage of the reparametrization trick is in computing gradients of expectations with respect to $$q(z)$$ for any function $$f$$.
-It allows us to rewrite the gradien as:
+It allows us to rewrite the gradient as:

 $$
 \nabla_{\phi}\mathbb{E}_{z\sim q_{\phi}(z|x)}\left[f(x,z)\right] = \nabla_{\phi} \mathbb{E}_{\epsilon \sim p(\epsilon)} \left[f(x,g_{\phi}(\epsilon,x))\right] = \mathbb{E}_{\epsilon \sim p(\epsilon)}\left[\nabla_{\phi} f(x,g_{\phi}(\epsilon, x))\right]